-For the green thumbs out there, it doesn't get much better than a day at The Huntington Library, Art Collections, and Botanical Gardens.
+For the green thumbs out there, it doesn't get much better than a day at The Huntington Library, Art Museum, and Botanical Gardens.
 Founded in 1919, The Huntington Library is world-renowned as a cultural, research and educational center.
 The Botanical Gardens at The Huntington feature more than a dozen specialized gardens spanning 120 acres, including the California Garden, Children's Garden, Desert Garden and Rose Garden.

 Completed in 1912, the iconic Japanese Garden features a moon bridge, koi ponds, the historic Japanese House, ceremonial teahouse and bonsai collection.
 Aspiring bonsai artists should bring "The Complete Book of Bonsai" and contemplate the Bonsai Collection.
 Started in 1968 with personal trees donated by the late Bob Watson, the collection has since expanded to hundreds of trees - some of the Huntington's bonsai are estimated to be over 1,000 years old!

 It's easy to daydream of being swept away on a romantic adventure when you're reading a sizzling romance novel at El Matador State Beach.
 Located about 10 miles northwest of Malibu, this secluded pocket beach has rocky shores, robust waves and some of the clearest water in L.A.
 But don’t be deterred by the lack of facilities or the rugged path to the shore - once you're there, you’ll find it’s the perfect place to imagine a romantic rendezvous in one of the hidden coves.